bechirsegni/messenger-ruby/README.md

 * visit `/messenger/subscribe` in your app (it's replacement for __[4.
 Subscribe the App to the Page](https://developers.facebook.com/docs/messenger-platform/quickstart#steps)__ step) - call `subscribe` action anytime you want to refresh subscription of your app

 ## Usage

+To send message you need to create one of the available [components](#components), create [Messenger::Request](#messenger-request) with created component and pass it to [Messenger::Client](#messenger-client)::send method.
+You can send message only to users who subscribed to your page (p.e. sent some message before).

 ### Messenger::Request